robbyki/robbyki/README.md

 ### *:thinking: What I tend to find myself day-dreaming about:*
 * "When do babies start sleeping through the night?"
 * "Why are pavers so expensive for driveways?"
-* "Do I completely hate programming with all my heart or do I absolutely love it?"
-(I have a feeling that question is a common one among people who have devoted their careers to code.)
+* "Do I completely hate programming or do I love it more than anything else?"
+(I have a feeling that question is common one among people who have devoted their careers to code.)
 <!-- ### *:mortar_board: :weight_lifting_woman: Industries I'm most excited to see (or help with) continued disruption:* -->
 <!-- 1.
 Education -->
 <!-- 2.
 Health & Fitness -->